c4ilus/symfony-graph/README.md

 # symfony-graph
 [POC] Implementation of a GraphQL API with Symfony 4

-* First clone the project
+* First clone the project.
-* Rename the root **.env.dist** file into **.env**, and replace the environment variables with your own choices
+* Rename the root **.env.dist** file into **.env**, and replace the environment variables with your own choices.
-* Make sure the symfony **var/cache** and **var/log** directories got thee right permissions.
+* Make sure the symfony **var/cache** and **var/log** directories got the right permissions.
 * Build the images and launch the project with the following command:
 ~~~
 docker-compose up
 ~~~
 * One the project is launched, you have to create the database tables.
-Access to the source code container's terminal with the following command
+Access to the source code container's terminal with the following command:
 ~~~
 docker-compose exec php bash
 ~~~